LiroVR/RoadFighter/README.md

 ## What was implemented

 For dirty flag, we added a boolean so that the player's health is only updated when it changes.
 For object pooling, we used it to control how many cars were being spawned.
 So when a car goes below the game screen its used again instead of spawning a new car.
+In addition, we also added road paint for the lanes and used object pooling to reuse the lines too.